CHT2531/Node.js-Build-Tools/README.md

 ```

-This install the node-sass package.
+This installs the *node-sass* package.

 Check this has worked by doing the following: